oracle-livelabs/common/sample-livelabs-templates/sample-workshop/tables/tables.md

 ## Tables are cool!

-You can define a table in Mardown just like so:
+You can define a table in Markdown just like so:

 ```
 | Tables        | Are           | Cool  |